markocampo/criticalMassApplication/README.md

 # Inspiration
 **Only CSS: 3D Scan**

 This project inspired me because I think it's amazing what you can do using only CSS.
 I only know basic CSS and Bootstrap, but I know that there are CSS preprocessors like Sass and LESS.
 What intrigued me by this project is that I noticed there are jQuery-like selectors holding variables and properties using the $ sign.
-There is also the use of the @for loop that are looping through the $ sign variables that I found interesting because I did not you can do programming in CSS!
+There is also the use of the @for loop that are looping through the $ sign variables that I found interesting because I did not know you can do programming in CSS!
 I have only used CSS for styling my websites and applications, but eventualy I want to become a CSS wizard and learn how to make really cool graphic animations like this 3D Scan that I can utilize in my future portfolio and projects.

 [codepen link](https://codepen.io/YusukeNakaya/pen/OGwmOV)